Foundation Models for Structural Health Monitoring: Conclusions

 \section{Conclusions}

 We proposed a task-independent foundation model for SHM applications, which can achieve state-of-the-art performance on two tasks, Anomaly Detection and Traffic Load Estimation, considering three different datasets.
 Our transformer-based masked autoencoder learns powerful representations of vibration data gathered by accelerometers during the pre-training step and can be then effectively fine-tuned on the specific downstream task.
-We believe that our work points to a new and exciting direction in ML for SHM research.
-Future works may include using a larger and more diverse pre-training dataset, as our results already suggested this could lead to possible benefits, as well as experimenting more thoroughly with model hyper-parameters.
+Even if limited to a few SHM tasks, we believe that our work points to a new and exciting direction in ML for SHM research.
+Future works will include using larger and more diverse pre-training datasets, as our results already suggested this could lead to possible benefits, investigating more SHM tasks involving different civil infrastructures, as well as experimenting more thoroughly with model hyper-parameters.